 Declines at checkout are often card-specific rather than a problem with your Wix setup.
 First, check which card types are supported for your country, as not all networks are available in every market.
 Then ask the customer to try a different card or switch to a digital wallet like Apple Pay or Google Pay.
 If declines are happening across multiple customers and card types, check your Wix Payments dashboard for any account alerts or holds that might be blocking transactions.

-If Wix Payments isn't available in your country or doesn't support all the payment methods your customers prefer, connecting Stripe or PayPal as a secondary processor gives you broader coverage.
+If Wix Payments isn't available in your country or doesn't cover all the payment methods your customers prefer, connecting Stripe or PayPal as an alternative gives you broader coverage.
 For help choosing the right processor, see our detailed comparison of Wix Payments vs Stripe.

 * read the rest of the post and open up an offer